 2 teaspoons baking powder

 A pinch of salt

-In a bowl, mix together the milk, melted butter, eggs and lemon zest.
-In a separate bowl, combine the flour, baking powder, salt and sugar.
-Pour the milk mixture into the dry ingredients and mix until smooth.
+In a bowl, mix together the milk, eggs, oil and sugar.
+Sift together the flour, baking powder and salt.
+Pour the milk mixture into the dry ingredients and mix until smooth (Do not over mix).
+Let the batter rest for 5 minutes.
 Heat a lightly greased griddle over medium high heat.
-Scoop the batter onto the griddle, using 1/4 cup of batter for each pancake.
+Scoop the batter onto the griddle, using about 1/4 cup of batter for each pancake.
 Brown on both sides.
-Serve warm.

 For the strawberry sauce: